manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 ## Events in multiple components (We)

-Let us begin creating our Roadmap app by firstly creating some reusable components extending our ReactSpeed UI library.
+Let us begin by firstly creating some reusable components extending our ReactSpeed UI library.
 Let us create a ```button``` CSS module.

 We decide to reuse ```<button>``` component provided by React, rather than create our custom